shoeffner/monty/01_HelloPython/slides.md

 - Only Fail/Pass
 - To Pass: Present at least eight homework assignments to your tutor (They do not need to be perfect, but you should have worked on it)
+- Note: There will be small projects at the end which will be split among several homework sheets, they thus count as two to three assignments

 # Let's learn together

 ## Ask questions
-- Ask questions in class
+- Ask questions in **class**
 - Ask questions in the [forum](https://studip.uos.de/plugins.php/coreforum/index/index?cid=e7eca86bfdacf12717540d75bb2fcb47)
 - Ask questions per mail